In 2019, we added...

 We invite you to compare "What's In Your Database?"

 We strive to include in the King Guide to Parenteral Admixtures only that information which has been published in peer reviewed and refereed journals or information that is provided by the manufacturer.
 We believe that by using only data that have been reviewed via the professional literature, we insure the accuracy of the content of King Guide.
 Unpublished results that have not had the benefit of scholarly review are inadequate and other references that rely heavily on unpublished results should be scrutinized cautiously.

-In this supplement we added a new drug monograph for ROLAPITANT HYDROCHLORIDE and provided new stability and compatibility information.
+In this update we added a new monograph for FERRIC DERISOMALTOSE.

 We also added new stability information to these existing drug monographs: ASCORBIC ACID, CALCIUM GLUCONATE, CLONIDINE HYDROCHLORIDE, CLOXACILLIN SODIUM, ETOPOSIDE, LORAZEPAM, MAGNESIUM SULFATE, MIDAZOLAM HYDROCHLORIDE, MILRINONE LACTATE, PHYTONADIONE, and VANCOMYCIN HYDROCHLORIDE.